Localising invariants in derived bornological geometry: Localising invariants of non-Archimedean Banach rings

+\begin{proof} Since \(K\) and \(TC^{\mathrm{cont}}\) preserve products of small stable \(\infty\)-categories, so does the fibre.
+To see that it is truncating, let \(A\) be a connective ring spectrum.
+Then using that \(TC^{\mathrm{mot}}\) and \(TC\) agree on \(A\), we see that the fibre is the infinitesimal \(K\)-theory of \(A\).
+Since \(K^{\mathrm{inf}}\) is truncating by \cite{land2019k}, the result follows. \end{proof}

 \begin{remark} Note that in this section, we have not considered the relative version of the computation of localising invariants of formal schemes.
 More precisely, if \(B\) is a derived admissible affinoid \(R\)-algebra (ie, an object of \(\bA_R^{form}\)), then we may no longer view \(B\) as a Banach \(R\)-module, but rather compactify its bornology to make it nuclear.
 In this case, the relevant category whose localising invariants one ought to consider is \(\mathbf{Nuc}_{B^\rig}(\bD(R)) = \mathbf{Nuc}(\mathbf{Mod}_{B^\rig}(\bD(R)))\).
-This will be taken up in a forthcoming article. \end{remark}
+This category should be motivically equivalent to the category of nuclear \(B\)-modules taken internal to the derived category of solid \(R\)-modules; the \(K\)-theory of the latter category has recently been computed by Efimov \cite{efimov2025localizing}.
+We will take up the comparison between the two nuclear categories in a forthcoming article. \end{remark}